elminVisma/Engram/README.md

 Provisionals never accessed → pruned after 14 days (npm run prune)
 ```

 Pinned memories are the "always-on" tier.
 They inject at SessionStart via `hooks/on-session-start.ts`, before the first prompt — ideal for stable facts the model should never forget.
+Unlike every other tier, **pinning is always manual** (`npm run pin -- --id N` or the `pin_memory` MCP tool) — nothing is auto-pinned, because every pin is permanent context cost on every session.

 ---